ukhsa-collaboration/covid19-app-system-public/doc/architecture/api-contracts/risky-venue-upload.md

 For the V3 launch we provide a basic https endpoint for CSV file upload which is then processed and distributed as a json file to our api clients.

 The responsibility of when updates are fed into the system is completely up to the upload approver, e.g. to PHE or to PHW.
-This also allows for system indpendent coordination with public comms if needed at the same time.
+This also allows for system independent coordination with public comms if needed at the same time.

 ## Scenario